 Credit Risk: The credit ratings of the School District's investments are listed above.

 STAR Ohio is an investment pool operated by the Ohio State Treasurer.
 It is unclassified since it is not evidenced by securities that exist in physical or book entry form.
 Ohio law requires STAR Ohio maintain the highest rating provided by at least one nationally recognized standard rating service.
-The weighted average of maturity of the portfolio held by STAR Ohio as of June 30, 2017, is 46 days.
+The weighted average of maturity of the portfolio held by STAR Ohio as of June 30, 2018, is 49 days and carries a rating of AAAm by S&P Global Ratings.